mihakralj/pinescript/README.md

 - [Error Metrics](./indicators/errors/_index.md)

 You can also explore [The Complete Master List of All Indicators](./indicators/_index.md) (Warning: Side effects may include widened eyes, sudden trading epiphanies, and the peculiar sensation that you might actually understand what's happening on your charts.
 No refunds.)

+## So... how do you use this?

+1. Navigate to the `indicators/` folder.
+Find your poison – sorry, your *indicator*.
+2. If you have no idea what you're doing, copy the whole script.
+If you *think* you do, steal the function block and use it in your masterwork.
+3. Paste it into TradingView's editor.
+If you don't know where that is, you may not be ready.
+Go back.
+Train more.
+4. Apply it to your chart.
+Watch it do math better than your last three indicators combined.
+That includes many built-in indicators in PineScript library
+5. Shower the dev with Github stars and fame.
+Not because I care, but because validation keeps me from writing Python again.

 ## Contributing (if you dare)